 Renowned author Kurt Vonnegut took an unflinching look at the world, tempered with a satirical eye and sardonic sense of humor.

-See Vonnegut’s drawings and doodles, his actual typewriter, Purple Heart and other intimate belongings generously loaned by his family.
+See Vonnegut’s drawings and doodles, his actual typewriter, Purple Heart, and other intimate belongings generously loaned by his family.

-Browse items from the Kevin Scherr Collection: first editions of every Vonnegut novel, several signed editions, adapted films and more.
+Browse items from the Kevin Scherr Collection: First editions of every Vonnegut novel, several signed editions, adapted films, and more.

-Ponder rejection letters received from editors.
+Ponder rejection letters Vonnegut received from editors.
 One even claimed that Vonnegut’s Dresden firebombing account was “not quite compelling enough.”

 Rest a spell and listen to what friends and colleagues have to say about Vonnegut and his work on our large touch screen.